jeremyreeder/gridscout/docs/_posts/2020-07-20-tying-the-zeppelin-knots.md

 # Zeppelin loop
 {:#loop}

-This loop is based on the zeppelin bend, so it shares the bend's excellent qualities.
+This fixed loop knot shares the zeppelin bend's excellent qualities.
 To tie it:

 1. Tie an overhand knot some distance from the end of the rope, then pass the end around an object (optionally) and back through the far opening in the